Looking for the best road trips in Texas?

 West Texas is one of the least visited regions of the state and has spectacular natural attractions and desert scenery.

-This Texas road trip is a delight for those who love off the beaten path attractions.
+The West Texas road trip is a delight for those who love off the beaten path attractions.

 The highlight of this trip is, undoubtedly, Big Bend National Park.